History of serfdom: Origins

-Heyday
+Prevalence

 Serfdom as a system provided most of the agricultural labour throughout the Middle Ages.
-Slavery persisted right through the Middle Ages, but it was rare, diminishing and largely confined to the use of household slaves.
+Slavery persisted right through the Middle Ages, but it was rare, diminishing and largely confined to the use of household slaves, as well as galley slaves.
 Parts of Europe, including much of Scandinavia, never adopted serfdom.

 In the later Middle Ages serfdom began to disappear west of the Rhine even as it spread through much of the rest of Europe.
 The rise of powerful monarchs, towns, and an improving economy weakened the manorial system through the 13th and 14th centuries; serfdom had become rare by 1400.

-Serfdom in Western Europe came largely to an end in the 15th and 16th centuries, because of changes in the economy, population, and laws governing lord-tenant relations in Western European nations.
+Serfdom in Western Europe declined in the 14th and 15th centuries, partially because of a drop in population.
+Landowners were forced to improve conditions in order to attract workers.
+It further declined into the 16th century because of changes in the economy, population, and laws governing lord-tenant relations in Western European nations.
 The enclosure of manor fields for livestock grazing and for larger arable plots made the economy of serfs' small strips of land in open fields less attractive to landowners.
 Furthermore, the increasing use of money made tenant farming by serfs less profitable; for much less than it cost to support a serf, a lord could now hire workers who were more skilled and pay them in cash.
 Paid labour was also more flexible, since workers could be hired only when they were needed.

-At the same time, increasing unrest and uprisings by serfs and peasants, like Tyler’s Rebellion in England in 1381, put pressure on the nobility and the clergy to reform the system.
+At the same time, increasing unrest and uprisings by serfs and peasants, like Tyler's Rebellion in England in 1381, put pressure on the nobility and the clergy to reform the system.
 As a result, the gradual establishment of new forms of land leases and increased personal liberties accommodated serf and peasant demands to some extent.

 Serfdom reached Eastern Europe centuries later than Western Europe—it became dominant around the 15th century.
 Before that time, Eastern Europe had been much more sparsely populated than Western Europe, and the lords of Eastern Europe created a peasantry-friendly environment to encourage migration east.
 Serfdom developed in Eastern Europe after the Black Death epidemics of the mid-14th century, which stopped the eastward migration.
 The resulting high land-to-labour ratio - combined with Eastern Europe's vast, sparsely populated areas - gave the lords an incentive to bind the remaining peasantry to their land.
+Whereas in Western Europe, where landlords hoped to keep peasants in one area by improving conditions, lords in Eastern Europe did this by increasing obligations such as labor dues.
+Throughout the course of the 15th century, Eastern European peasants' ability to move at will decreased dramatically.
 With increased demand for agricultural produce in Western Europe during the later era when Western Europe limited and eventually abolished serfdom, serfdom remained in force throughout Eastern Europe during the 17th century so that nobility-owned estates could produce more agricultural products (especially grain) for the profitable export market.